Ksartik/ksartik.github.io/_projects/1_project.md

 ---
 layout: page
 title: Efficient Verification of LLMs against Large Knowledge Graphs
-description:
+description: Measuring structural alginment
 img:
 importance:
-category: Measuring ML alignment for structured data.
+category: work
 ---

 In an ongoing work, our objective is to efficiently find the alignment between large language